HelgeKn/SATHAME/README.md

     'dataset' : datasetName
 }
 ```
-Because of the older version of SetFit this project still includes the "SetFitTrainer".
+Because of the older version of SetFit this project still includes the "SetFitTrainer" instead of "Trainer".
 These are the default settings in the script and flask endpoint:
 ``` python
 train_dataset = sample_dataset(dataset["train"], label_column="label", num_samples=4)
 eval_dataset = dataset["validation"]